Deportation of the Chechens and Ingush: Casualties and death toll

 The local authorities in Kyrgyzstan set up enough supplies for only four months.
 One mother tried to make soup out of grass for her children.
 According to official Soviet reports, 608,749 Chechen, Ingush, Karachay and Balkars were registered in exile in Central Asia by 1948.
 The NKVD gives the statistic of 144,704 people who died in 1944–48 alone: a death rate of 23.7% per all these groups.
 101,036 Chechens, Ingush and Balkars died in Kazakhstan and 16,052 in Uzbekistan.
 Another archive record shows that 104,903 of the deported Chechens died by 1949.
 This means that their group suffered the highest death toll of all the deported peoples within the Soviet Union.

+John B. Dunlop argues that population losses of the Chechens during the deportations reached 200,000, however this includes indirect losses of population growth instead of the aggregate of deaths.
 Professor Jonathan Otto Pohl estimates the combined number of deaths among Chechen and Ingush exiles during transit and confinement in special settlements by 1949 at 123,000.
 Out of these deaths, Chechens comprised 100,000 and Ingush 23,000.
 Thomas McDonell also gives a figure of at least 100,000 Chechens who died from starvation and diseases in exile, but does not give a figure for the Ingush casualties.
 Tom K. Wong, Associate Professor of Political Science, estimates that at least 100,000 Vainakhs died in the first three years in exile, excluding those who perished during the transit and the round-ups.
 Historian William Flemming released calculations giving a minimum of 132,000 Chechens and Ingush who died between 1944 and 1950.
 In comparison, their number of births in that period was only 47,000.
 Thus, the Chechen and ingush population fell from 478,479 in 1944 to 452,737 in 1948.
 From 1939 to 1959, the Chechen population grew by 2.5%.
 In comparison, between 1926 and 1939, it grew 28%.
 Historian Alexander Nekrich stated that the net losses of Chechens between 1939 and 1959 (after allowing for wartime losses) were 131,000, and of Ingush 12,000.
 German journalist Lutz Kleveman determined that 150,000 people did not survive the first four years of winter cold in Central Asia.
 Estimates for the maximum deaths and demographic losses of the Chechen and Ingush range from about 170,000 to 200,000, thus ranging from a quarter of the total Chechen population to nearly a third being killed in those years.
 Chechen historians claim 400,000 perished in deportation and exile; using a presumably higher estimate for the number of deportees.